-The current MP3 players used by the school of nursing are second and third generation iPod Nanos (Figure 1).
-The iPod Nano has a very small click wheel (2.5 - navigating its menu, which displayed on a small screen (5 cm for the 3rd generation or 3.75cm for the 2nd generation).
+The current mp3 players used by the school of nursing are second and third generation iPod Nanos (Figure 1).
+The iPod Nano has a very small click wheel (2.5-3.25 cm diameter) for navigating its menu, which is displayed on a small screen (5 cm for the 3rd generation or 3.75 cm for the 2nd generation).
 Dr. Kwekkeboom has found that some patients using these mp3 players have trouble seeing this small screen and navigating the menu using the click wheel.